 You’ll also need a wood that will stand the test of time and won’t warp or bend when exposed to sauna temperatures.
 Basswood can absorb the intense heat of a sauna without suffering any deterioration in shape or strength.

-Yes, basswood is an excellent choice for building a sauna.
+Yes, basswood for sauna is an excellent choice of wood.
 It is a suitable wood for both infrared saunas and traditional saunas.
 Several qualities make basswood an ideal wood for use, see below.